teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 [The Truth About Convertible Debt at Startups and The Hidden Terms You Didn’t Understand](http://www.bothsidesofthetable.com/2012/09/05/the-truth-about-convertible-debt-at-startups-and-the-hidden-terms-you-didnt-understand/). [*Mark Suster*](https://twitter.com/msuster), 2012.
 "Convertible debt with NO cap is stupid for *investors*.
 Convertible debt WITH a cap is stupid for *founders*."
 Convertible debt with a cap is a lot like a full-ratchet anti-dilution clause.

 [Bad Notes on Venture Capital](http://www.bothsidesofthetable.com/2014/09/17/bad-notes-on-venture-capital/). [*Mark Suster*](https://twitter.com/msuster), 2014.
 A *capped* convertible note is basically a *priced* round.
-Mark gives 5 examples, in conversation format, of how convertible notes can cause problems when its time to raise the next round of financing.
+Mark gives 5 examples, in conversation format, of how convertible notes can cause problems when it's time to raise the next round of financing.

 [Why Seed Investors Don’t Like Convertible Notes](http://cdixon.org/2009/08/12/why-seed-investors-dont-like-convertible-notes/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 (1) Uncapped convertible notes misalign incentives – for the next funding round, the entrepreneur benefits from a higher valuation, the investor from a low one.
 (2)  VCs in subsequent rounds may refuse to give the seed investors their 20% discount (by making the VC investment contingent upon modifying the convertible debt contract).